ZhujinLi/demohut-src/README.md

     npm install
     npm run start

-Then enter https://localhost:8080/demohut/ in the browser.
+Then your browser should start and navigate to the webpage automatically.